nazianafis/nazianafis/README.md

 <br>

 Hi!
-I’m a graduate student from India.
+I’m currently pursuing M.Tech in Computer Science, with a specialization in Artificial Intelligence.
 I am passionate about machine learning and all things AI.
 In my leisure time I love listening to podcasts (🎙[Spotify](https://open.spotify.com/show/1APpUKebKOXJZjoCaCfoVk)) and trying my hand at nature and landscape photography (📷[Instagram](https://instagram.com/nazianafis)).

 Let's connect!